jlawson-design/d-day-website/README.md

 ___

 # Features
+UX attracts the user to the site, but features ensure the stay.
+The features are intended to compliment the site's overall aesthetic and solidify its purpose as a historical educator.

 ## Navigation Bar

 The site features a navigation bar that responds to the user when each item is hovered over with the mouse.
 The responsive links change colour when the user hovers their mouse over them.

 ## Landing Content
+The article on the homepage provides a well-researched introductory article, giving interesting facts about the event and referencing existing literature where necessary.

 ## Homepage